mcpython4-coding/Documentation/mcpython/entity/Entity.md

         function kill(self, drop_items=True, kill_animation=True)

-            called to kill the entity [remove the entity from world]
+            Called to kill the entity [remove the entity from world] THIS IS THE FINAL REMOVAL METHOD.
+THIS DOES NOT HAVE MUCH CHECKS IF IT SHOULD BE ABLE TO BE KILLED!
+            Is not affected by nbt-tag "invulnerable".
+Must be handled separately.
             :param drop_items: if items should be dropped
             :param kill_animation: if the kill animation should be played
-            todo: drop items
+            todo: drop items if selected
+            todo: play kill animation if selected

         function pick_up(self, itemstack: mcpython.gui.ItemStack.ItemStack) -> bool

-            let the entity pick up an item and insert it into its inventory
+            Let the entity pick up an item and insert it into its inventory
             :param itemstack: the itemstack to use
             :return: if it was successful or not for moder: see world/player.py as an example how this could work